TxBillbr/octodash-hyperpixel-fix/README.md

 > **Hint: ** If you are setting up OctoDash without a keyboard attached to the pi, install **xdotool**.
 > See https://github.com/UnchartedBull/OctoDash/wiki/Setup-&-Settings#setup-without-keyboard for
 > more information.
-This is especially useful for the API key. where you can do something like open
+This is especially useful for the API key where you can do something like: On your
-> a page to OctoPrint and an ssh session to the pi.
-Copy the API key from the settings and paste into
+> primary system open a page to OctoPrint and an ssh session to the pi.
+Copy the API key from the
-> the ssh command line.
+> OctoPrint API settings and then paste it into the ssh command line.
 > ```bash
 > # place the cursor in the api key text box and then run.
 > xdotool mousemove 530 340